by Kristeen Bullwinkle and the DiSCProfile.com team

 This graph has an an accompanying poster available in EPIC.
 This can add a nice visual element to your training room.

 This report is similar to the Facilitator Report, but it contains no names.
 This report is often shared by facilitators with their groups.
 Teams that work together might also share their group maps and a few pointers for working with their particular group.

 Facilitators can use this report to generate discussions about a team’s group culture.
 You’ll see a set of questions under the “Issues to Consider” heading for each style of culture.
 The group can discuss questions like “Do we let status get in the way of good decision making?” or “Do people in the S region feel like they get feedback that is too cold and insensitive?”
 These same questions appear in the Everything DiSC Facilitator Report.

 This graph also has an accompanying poster available in EPIC.
-We also offer an infographic for teams with a dominant DiSC style.

 Everything DiSC Team View Report